bharat72007/gorest/README.md

 https://api.example.com/{param1}?searchkey1=value1&searchkey2=value2&searchkey3=value3

-`NOTE`: Query is not a chaining method like Path, If user chain Query paramters user are directly replacing with the latest query
+`NOTE`: Query is not a chaining method like Path, If user chain Query parameters user are directly replacing with the latest query

 ```go